iantowey/rtjvm/README.md

 ### Description

-`sbt` project to follow rtjvm videos
+`sbt` project to follow rtjvm video tutorial

 Each sub module maps to a rtjvm video